 How to Report Dividend Income on Your Tax Return

 If you earn dividends over the £500 allowance, you must report it to HMRC using a Self Assessment tax return.
-You’ll need to:- Declare total dividend income for the tax year.
+You’ll need to:

 - Include it on your online or paper tax return.